A First-Time Homebuyers Guide to Insurance

 • Perform a risk assessment.
 As you walk through and around the house, try to think about things that could go wrong.
 For instance, does the yard not drain well, or is there chipped paint or damp carpet in the basement?
 Either could be a sign of flooding or water backup issues, and you may want to add a water endorsement to your policy.

 • Bundle your policies for savings.
-It is always a good idea to see if you could save money by packaging your car insurance policy with your homeowners policy.
+It's always a good idea to see if you could save money by packaging your car insurance policy with your homeowners policy.
 Most insurance companies offer discounts for bundling insurance.
 At Acuity, you could save up to 20 percent by going this route.
 Get two quotes from each company—one that has the house by itself and one that has your auto and home bundled.

 Buying a home can be stressful, but selecting your homeowners insurance doesn’t need to be.
 That is where Acuity and our great network of independent insurance agents come in.
 You can get a homeowners insurance quote online and then reach out to your Acuity independent agent who will answer any questions you may have.